MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_capabilities_register.md

 A single bit that indicates that an electromechanical interlock exists for the slot.

-#### - MRLSensorPresent

-A single bit that indicates that a manually operated retention latch (MRL) sensor exists for the slot.

-##### - SlotPowerLimitScale.1

-Multiply the value in the <b>SlotPowerLimit</b> member by 0.1.

 #### - NoCommandCompletedSupport

 A single bit that indicates that the slot does not generate software notification when an issued command is completed by the hot-plug controller.

-#### - AttentionButtonPresent

-A single bit that indicates that an attention button exists for the slot.

-#### - HotPlugSurprise

-A single bit that indicates that an adapter that is present in the slot can be removed from the system without any prior notification.

-##### - SlotPowerLimitScale.2

-Multiply the value in the <b>SlotPowerLimit</b> member by 0.01.

-#### - AttentionIndicatorPresent

-A single bit that indicates that an attention indicator exists for the slot.

 #### - PhysicalSlotNumber